 The principal business activity of NFI is the financing of companies directly or indirectly controlled by Nestlé S.A.
 This financing represents the majority of the transactions with related parties in quantity and in amounts.
 There is no experience of loss for credit default resulting from this activity, NFI assesses the impairment risk in Note 1.
-The majority loans are granted for a period of 3 years and have no guarantee.
-In 2020, interest rates on these loans are mainly ranged from Euribor or Libor 1 month to 6 months with a margin from 5 to 301bps (2019: 5 to 513bps).
+The majority of the loans are granted for a period of 3 years and have no guarantee.
+In 2021, interest rates on these loans are mainly ranged from Euribor or other interest rate benchmark available for 1 month to 6 months with a margin from 10 to 1218bps (2020: 5 to 301bps).
 The ratings from an international recognised rating agency of these related companies range from C to AA-.